prismicio-community/imgix-url-builder/CONTRIBUTING.md

 ### Developing

 There is no development branch.
-The `master` branch refers to the latest [stable (living) version](#stable-xxx) of the project and pull requests should be made against it.
+The `main` branch refers to the latest [stable (living) version](#stable-xxx) of the project and pull requests should be made against it.

 If development on a [new major version](#iteration-cycle) has begun, a branch named after the major version will be created (e.g. `v2` for work on the future `v2.0.0` of the project).
 Pull requests targeting that new major version should be made against it.